 4. Mixed Acuity Unit: This CDC location code is available for adult patient care areas only and is intended for those units comprised of patients with varying levels of acuity.
 NOTE: Mapping a location in NHSN to the CDC "Mixed Acuity" designation may have implications on data that your facility reports for CMS Programs and/or your state's reporting mandate(s).
 Although a Mixed Acuity location may have ICU beds and ICU patients, it is not considered an ICU location type for the purposes of CMS reporting and therefore is not included in any ICU-specific reporting requirements.
 Mixed Acuity units are also excluded from ward-specific reporting requirements.
 For information about how this location designation may impact your facility's compliance with your state mandate (if applicable), please contact your state HAI coordinator: www.cdc.gov/HAI/state-based/index.html.
-Mapping individual virtual locations by acuity is preferred over mapping a mixed acuity unit for facilities with a means to separate denominator data.

-5. Overflow Unit: This location is intended for areas previously not used for inpatient care which has been repurposed to care for critically or non-critically ill or injured patients on a temporary basis OR for patient care areas designated specifically for overflow use for extended periods of time.
+5. Overflow Unit: This location is intended for areas previously not used for inpatient care which has been repurposed to care for critically or non-critically ill or injured patients.